-Once you’re done, it would be a right pain if a computer or NAS malfunction caused the data to be corrupted or lost.
-Ensure you have at least one back-up of your digital music library, two is even better.
+Once you’re done, it would be a substantial pain if a computer or NAS malfunction caused the data to be corrupted or lost.
+Ensure you have at least one back-up of your digital music library – two is even better.
 After going to all that effort to record your vinyl, it would be a shame if you had to do it all again.

 And the final stage?
 Sit back and enjoy.